shaikarfath/Library/README.md

 - Once you are in the Library-test directory, use the command `node index.js` to run the program and it will give you a message saying the "App is running on Port 3000!".
 Leave the command prompt running in the background

 - Installing Protractor
-    - On a new command prompt, and type `npm install –g protractor` to install it globally
+    - On a new terminal, and type `npm install –g protractor` to install it globally
     - Once it's installed, then on the same command prompt, type `webdriver-manager update`
     - And the next command is `webdriver-manager start` to start web driver